-“We are now capable to fully refurbish the “M” model Blackhawk main rotor blades, adding to our Hawk Program “L” model main & tail rotor blade capability" - Bruce Anning VP of Technical Operations ACS Canada.
-“With our great success of the military “Hawk” program we are excited about the civil aviation market for aircraft like the S70 Firehawk and S92 where we can leverage our technology/methodology into that market segment.”
+“We are now capable of performing repairs for the UH-60M Blackhawk main rotor blades, adding to our existing repair capability for the UH-60L model main and tail rotor blades” – Bruce Anning VP of Technical Operations ACS Canada.
+“With our great success of the military programs we are excited about the civil aviation market for aircraft like the S70 and S92 aircraft, where we can leverage our technology/methodology into that market segment.”

 ACS Canada can now carry out destructive testing to substantiate materials and processes in Composite bonding applications

 ACS Canada made a major investment in enhancing its current 3D Scanning capabilities with the acquisition of a large volume laser scanner